 How do you honestly think you would measure up?

 If you absolutely believe your boss would give you a glowing review then you are one step closer to asking them to help you pay for your CMA certification test.

 If, however, you feel uncertain about your performance now is the time to step up.
 Ask to mentor the new hire or pick up an extra shift to showcase your dedication.
 Whatever your weakness is, focus on that area and really start bringing your A game to the office each day.

-One of the first questions your employer is likely to ask, is how much this certification process is going to cost them.
+One of the first questions your employer is likely to ask is how much the CMA accounting certification process is going to cost them.